 You need to purchase your own food and beverage and bring your own lunch box each day.

 All wages are set between the individual farmer and the person that is hired.
-Based on an average wage and an average harvest, most drivers can earn around $2,500 – $3,000.

 The answer is maybe.
 It depends if you are a reliable and safe driver.
 You will need to ask the farmer if there is additional work.